 Graham Kirk, Paul Grier (bass)

-Additionally the parish has a music fund that supports an Organ Scholar, usually appointed for one year, which provides the opportunity for a young musician to have free practice on an excellent organ while learning the business of Catholic church music within the mass, especially the accompaniment of plainsong.
+The parish has a music fund that supports an Organ Scholar, usually appointed for one year, which provides the opportunity for a young musician to have free practice on an excellent organ while learning the business of Catholic church music within the mass, especially the accompaniment of plainsong.
 The fine organ was built by Henry Willis & Sons in 1928 and underwent major restoration in 2005/6.

 2015-16 Jack Stone